-3 Deliver Public Sector Property and 2023 Development of Moderate ACTION: Unlikely to achieve timetable and/or to deliver required Decarbonisation Estate a Heat outcome.
-This is due to difficulties experienced in installing the Schemes and evaluate Decarbonisation (no planned low carbon heat technologies, leading to funding being to inform further work.
-Plan change) withdrawn, and the need for feasibility studies to inform incorporating the oriarigo) opportunities. poorest performing A £1.891m grant was awarded to the Council through the buildings to government's Public Sector Decarbonisation Scheme (PSDS).
-This allow a growing grant was for carrying out low carbon heat schemes at Ambergate programme of Depot, White Hall Centre and Buxton Junior School, identified work for PSDS through feasibility studies funded by BEIS' Low Carbon Skills Fund. and other However, the proposed works at Ambergate Depot and the White Hall funding streams.
-Centre encountered technical and procurement difficulties which meant that they could not be completed by the required deadline and therefore funding was withdrawn.
+3 Deliver Public Sector Decarbonisation Schemes and evaluate to inform further work.
+Property and Estate 2023 Development of a Heat Decarbonisation Plan incorporating the poorest performing buildings to allow a growing programme of work for PSDS and other funding streams. (no change) ACTION: Unlikely to achieve timetable and/or to deliver required outcome.
+This is due to difficulties experienced in installing the planned low carbon heat technologies, leading to funding being withdrawn, and the need for feasibility studies to inform opportunities.
+A £1.891m grant was awarded to the Council through the government's Public Sector Decarbonisation Scheme (PSDS).
+This grant was for carrying out low carbon heat schemes at Ambergate Depot, White Hall Centre and Buxton Junior School, identified through feasibility studies funded by BEIS' Low Carbon Skills Fund.
+However, the proposed works at Ambergate Depot and the White Hall Centre encountered technical and procurement difficulties which meant that they could not be completed by the required deadline and therefore funding was withdrawn.
 The project at Buxton Junior School is currently underway.
 The PSDS phase 3b is open to new bids for, to which the Council has submitting a bid for £0.178m, for the installation of an Air Source Heat Pump at Alice's View Children's Centre.
 Applications to the fund are typically based on preliminary feasibilities and therefore carry risk.
 To minimise risk from any future bids, Council funding of projects to the design and procurement stage is needed prior to an application for PSDS funding.
-Mitigation: Corporate Property are reviewing potential buildings for future PSDS funding bids and seeking support for feasibility, design and procurement funding. design and producement runding.

-4 Identify buildings to be retained and undergo energy efficiency retrofit.
-Property and Estate 2023 Identification of which buildings provide the greatest opportunity for retrofitting and a high-level analysis of opportunities, costs and benefits carried out. (no change) High GOOD: On track or complete with outcomes in line with expectations The Asset Strategy for the corporate estate has been reviewed to identify buildings to be retained, buildings for disposal, and buildings under review.
+Mitigation: Corporate Property are reviewing potential buildings for future PSDS funding bids and seeking support for feasibility, design and procurement funding. --- -- --------------------- ------ -- ---------------- -- --- pperty and 2023 Ider entification of High GOOD: On track or complete with outcomes in line with Estate which ich buildings expectations p! provide the (no greatest change) The Asset Strategy for the corporate estate has been reviewed to opr portunity for identify buildings to be retained, buildings for disposal, and buildings retro ofitting and a under review.
 The value of all known disposals is quantified.
-Property rationalisation is a significant factor in reducing future energy use and carbon emissions.
-Corporate Property has identified three proposed energy reduction measures 1.
-Installation of solar PV on rooftops (30 priority schemes identified) 2.
-Active energy monitoring through the installation of remote monitoring equipment (30 priority schemes identified) 3.
-Improvements to thermal performance and energy efficiency monitoring equipment (30 priority schemes identified) 3.
-Improvements to thermal performance and energy efficiency (30 priority schemes identified) Priority projects are included in a capital strategy bid submitted in September 2022.
+Property r high-level rationalisation is a significant factor in reducing future energy use and a analysis of carbon emissions. op oportunities, C costs and Corporate Property has identified three proposed energy reduction ben nefits carried measures out.
+Installation of solar PV on rooftops (30 priority schemes identified) Active energy monitoring through the installation of remote monitoring equipment (30 priority schemes identified) 3.
+Improvements to thermal performance and energy efficiency Improvements to thermal performance and energy efficiency (30 priority schemes identified) , Priority projects are included in a capital strategy bid submitted in September 2022.